Skip to main content

 Steps for Accelerating the Sale of Your Business

-Financing: Either secure pre-approval for bank financing or provide the option of seller financing.
-Our exit strategy encompasses an array of financing alternatives for your business, accompanied by precise recommendations.
+Financing: Secure preliminary bank financing approval or consider offering seller financing options.
+Our exit strategy encompasses multiple financing pathways for your business, complete with specific recommendations.

-Maintain Market Presence: Keep your business listed on the market even if you have already accepted an offer, unless you have agreed to exclusivity with the buyer.
-Refrain from withdrawing your business from the market until you have a signed purchase agreement and received a nonrefundable earnest money deposit.
+Maintain Market Presence: Continue your market listing even after accepting an offer, unless you’ve committed to buyer exclusivity.
+Maintain your market presence until you’ve secured both a signed purchase agreement and non-refundable earnest money deposit.

 Table of Contents